andreamazza89/jq-exercises/readme.md

   - autocomplete
   - helpful error messages (elm-like)
   - module system (this one is probably more than I can chew..)

+## To run it locally

+You need to have NodeJS installed (version 16 or above).

+- install js dependencies with `npm install`
+- install purescript dependencies with `npm run spago-install`
+- build purescript with `npm run build-watch`
+- start the development server with `npm run dev`

 ## Architecture

 There are two phases: compiling and interpreting.